 “I’m going to,” Vaughn replied, picking her up in his arms and spiriting her away into the night.

-His handler, Jack Bristow, ordered that he put the girl, whom they named Nadia Santos, into an orphanage run by Rambaldi followers.
+His handler, Jack Bristow, ordered that he put the girl named Nadia Santos into an orphanage run by Rambaldi followers.

-In his Americanized Spanish, leaning heavily on the French verbs and nouns his wife Amelie used in their day-to-day conversations, Vaughn explained who he was, who the child was, and the orphanage owners accepted the girl immediately, promising to guard her until she turned eighteen.
+Vaughn explained who he was in his Americanized Spanish, leaning heavily on the French verbs and nouns his wife Amelie used in their day-to-day conversations.
+He told them who the child was, and the orphanage owners accepted the girl immediately promising to guard her until she turned eighteen.